Richard Wellesley, 1st Marquess Wellesley: Family life

-Ireland and later life
+Later life

+Lord Lieutenant of Ireland

 In 1821, he was appointed Lord Lieutenant of Ireland.
 Catholic emancipation had now become an open question in the cabinet, and Wellesley's acceptance of the viceroyalty was believed in Ireland to herald the immediate settlement of the Catholic claims but they would remain unfulfilled.
 Some efforts were made to placate Catholic opinion, notably the dismissal of the long-serving Attorney-General for Ireland, William Saurin, whose anti-Catholic views had made him bitterly unpopular.
 Lord Liverpool died without having grappled with the problem.
-His successor, Canning, died only a few months after taking up office as Prime Minister, to be succeeded briefly by Lord Goderich.
+His successor, Canning, died only a few months after taking up office as prime minister, to be succeeded briefly by Lord Goderich.

 On the assumption of office by Wellington, his brother resigned the lord-lieutenancy.
 He is said to have been deeply hurt by his brother's failure to find a Cabinet position for him (Arthur made the usual excuse that one cannot give a Cabinet seat to everyone who wants one).

 He had, however, the satisfaction of seeing the Catholic claims settled in the next year by the very statesmen who had declared against them.
 In 1833, he resumed the office of Lord Lieutenant under Earl Grey, but the ministry soon fell, and, with one short exception, Wellesley did not take any further part in official life.

 Death

-On his death, he had no successor in the marquessate, but the earldom of Mornington and minor honours devolved on his brother William, Lord Maryborough, on the failure of whose issue in 1863 they fell to the 2nd Duke of Wellington.
+On his death, he had no successor in the marquessate, but the earldom of Mornington and minor honours devolved on his brother William, Lord Maryborough, on the failure of whose issue in 1863 they fell to Arthur Wellesley, 2nd Duke of Wellington.

 He and Arthur, after a long estrangement, had been once more on friendly terms for some years: Arthur wept at the funeral and said that he knew of no honour greater than being Lord Wellesley's brother.

 Wellesley was buried in Eton College Chapel, at his old school.
+Wellesley's library was sold at auction in London by R. H. Evans on 17 January 1843 (and three following days); a copy of the catalogue, annotated with prices and buyers' names, is held at Cambridge University Library (shelfmark Munby.c.149(1)).